thinhnd2104/fastparquet/docs/source/details.rst

 Where we provide a hint that the column ``cat`` has up to 12 possible values.
 ``categories`` can also take a list, in which case up to 32767 (2**15 - 1) labels are assumed.
-Columns that are encoded as dictionary but not included in ``categories`` will be de-referenced on load which is potentially expensive.
+For data not written by fastparquet/pyarrow, columns that are encoded as dictionary but not included in ``categories`` will be de-referenced on load, which is potentially expensive.

-Note that before loading, it is not possible to know whether the above condition will be met, so the ``dtypes`` attribute of a ``ParquetFile`` will show the data type appropriate for the values of column, unless the data originates with fastparquet.

 Byte Arrays
 -----------

-Often, information in a column can be encoded in a small number of characters, perhaps a single character.
-Variable-length byte arrays are also slow and inefficient, however, since the length of each value needs to be stored.

-Fixed-length byte arrays provide the best of both, and will probably be the most efficient storage where the values are 1-4 bytes long, especially if the cardinality is relatively high for dictionary encoding.
+Fixed-length byte arrays provide a modest speed boost for binary data (bytestrings) whose lengths really are all the same or nearly so.
 To automatically convert string values to fixed-length when writing, use the ``fixed_text`` optional keyword, with a predetermined length.